 The fascinating Temple of Dakka at Wadi El Seboua is believed to be more than 2,000 years old, and historians believe it was originally built for Thoth.
+You can visit and explore this fascinating site, along with a number of other nearby sites with any one of our epic Lake Nasser cruises.

-Visitors to Aswan, and particularly those who spend some time sailing around on Lake Nasser, will soon discover that there are many historical attractions in the area which have been moved from their original locations.
+Visitors to Aswan, and particularly those who spend some time sailing around on Lake Nasser, will soon discover that there are many historical Egypt tourist attractions in the area which have been moved from their original locations.
 When the Egyptian government gave the all clear for the construction of the Aswan High Dam, they knew that a vast lake would be formed, and that the water would end up covering many of the local attractions.

 Because of this, the decision was made to relocate the area’s most significant attractions.
 Of all the sites that were relocated, the Temples of Abu Simbel probably are the most famous and most impressive, but that certainly doesn’t mean the others aren’t worth visiting.
 One very good would be the Temple of Dakka.